MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

         - When creating the AAD app if you selected either *Accounts in this organizational directory only (Microsoft only - Single tenant)* or *Accounts in any organizational directory(Microsoft AAD directory - Multi tenant)* enter the **tenant ID** you recorded earlier for the AAD app.

-        - However, if you selected *Accounts in any organizational directory (Any AAD directory - Multi tenant and personal Microsoft accounts e.g. Skype, Xbox, Outlook.com)* enter the word **common** instead of a tenant ID.
+        - However, if you selected *Accounts in any organizational directory (Any AAD directory - Multi tenant and personal Microsoft accounts e.g. Xbox, Outlook.com)* enter the word **common** instead of a tenant ID.
 Otherwise, the AAD app will verify through the tenant whose ID was selected and exclude personal MS accounts.

        This will be the tenant associated with the users who can be authenticated.